manuelmlmadeira/manuelmlmadeira.github.io/_posts/2022-03-03-heat-2-finite-differences.md

 **Reviewers**: Fábio Cruz, Augusto Peres

+*This blog post was developed while working at [Inductiva Research Labs](https://inductiva.ai/).*

+---

 ## Discretizing our domain

 Deciding how to discretize the domain is also _far_ from being set on stone: for